titon/toolkit/docs/en/development/js/usage.md

-# Using Plugins #
+# Using Modules #

-Using Toolkit plugins (components and behaviors) is extremely simple.
+Using Toolkit modules (components and behaviors) is extremely simple.
 If you're familiar with jQuery plugins, it's even simpler.
-A plugin can be initialized with a single line of code.
+A module can be initialized with a single line of code.

 ```javascript
 $('#tabs').tab();